HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

 For naming purposes, this document calls the system that you are staging from the *source* system and the system you are staging to the *target* system.

-When using DX Client, note that one must have the ability to "DX Client" into at least the "target" systems to fully complete the tasks below.
-The put to the target system requires XMLAccess input decks producted by the "source" system.
-Producing these "source" xml files can also be achieved by a local XMLAccess command, a remote XMLAccess command or (the preferred) DX Client command.
+When using DXClient, you must be able to connect to at least the target systems to fully complete the following tasks.
+This connection is essential for the deployment process.
+Deploying to the target system requires XMLAccess input decks (XML files) produced by the source system.
+These source XML files can be generated using a local XMLAccess command, a remote XMLAccess command, or, preferably, a DXClient command.

 ## Staging from source to target

-0. Several of these steps will be completed using the "xmlaccess" function of DXClient.
-If you need help installing or using DXClient, please refer to this article: [DXClient](https://help.hcl-software.com/digital-experience/9.5/CF228/extend_dx/development_tools/dxclient/).

-1. Install DX Compose the target system and upgrade "helm".
-The target and source should have exactly the same DX Compose level and preferably be at the latest of both.

 !!!note
+    Setting up CaaS requires using the `xmlaccess` function in DXClient.
+For more information on installing and using DXClient, refer to [DXClient](https://help.hcl-software.com/digital-experience/9.5/latest/extend_dx/development_tools/dxclient/){target="_blank"}.

+Refer to the following steps to stage your solutions from the source system to the target system.

-    It is recommended to use the latest cumulative fix (CF) on both the source and target systems.
+1. Install DX Compose to the target system and perform a Helm upgrade.
+The target and source should have exactly the same DX Compose Cumulative Fix (CF) level.
+It is recommended to use the latest CF on the source and target systems.

 2. Configure security on the target DX Compose system.
-This might be a different user repository (for example, LDAP) than the source server.
+This may be a different user repository (for example, LDAP) from that of the source server.

     If both systems are using the same user repository and the same administrator, you can copy the appropriate section (for example, `ldap-repository`) from the `server.xml` of the source to the `server.xml` of the target and update the Helm chart of the target to match the source.

-3. Transfer the database on the target DX Compose system.
-Note that this step happens through the Helm chart for the target server.
+3. Transfer the database from the source system to the target DX Compose system.
+This step is managed through the Helm chart for the target server.

-    While transferring database on the source is not critical, it is assumed that the target system will be used for production use and should have gone through database transfer.
+    While transferring the database from the source to the target is not critical, it is assumed that the target system will be used for production use and should have undergone database transfer.

-4. Using DXClient, export the virtual Portals from the source system.
+4. Export the virtual portals from the source system by running the following command using DXClient:

-    Sample command:

     ```
     dxclient xmlaccess -xmlFile ExportVirtualPortals.xml

     ```

-   This command produces a list of all the virtual portals on the source system.
-It can be found on the server itself and is copied here: [ExportVirtualPortals.xml](./ExportVirtualPortals.xml).
-Call the output from this command "ExportVirtualPortals.xml.out".
+    This command produces an XML output file that contains the list of all the virtual portals on the source system.
+It can be found on the source system and is copied here: [ExportVirtualPortals.xml](./ExportVirtualPortals.xml){target="_blank"}.
+Name the output file `ExportVirtualPortals.xml.out`.

-5. Execute "dxclient xmlaccess" with `ExportRelease.xml` on the source Portal's **base** virtual Portal.
-As an example, the result file could be called `baseVPExportRelease.xml`.
+5. Export the base portal from the source system by running the following command on the source portal's base virtual portal: As an example, the result file could be called `baseVPExportRelease.xml`.-->

     ```
     dxclient xmlaccess -xmlFile ExportRelease.xml
     ```

-    This command produces an export of the base portal on the source system.
-It can be found on the server itself and is copied here: [ExportRelease.xml](./ExportRelease.xml).
-Call the output from this command "baseVPExportRelease.xml.out"
+    This command produces an XML output file of the base portal on the source system.
+It can be found on the source system and is copied here: [ExportRelease.xml](./ExportRelease.xml){target="_blank"}.
+Name the output file `baseVPExportRelease.xml.out`.

-6. Execute "dxclient xmlaccess" with `ExportUniqueRelease.xml` for the first source system Virtual Portal.
-As an example, the result file could be called `vp1Export.xml`.
+6. Export your virtual portals using the following command for the first virtual portal on the source system: As an example, the result file could be called `vp1Export.xml`.

     ```
     dxclient xmlaccess -xmlFile ExportUniqueRelease.xml -xmlConfigPath /wps/config/vp1
     ```

-This command produces a export of all resources on the virtual portal.
-It can be found on the server itself and is copied here: [ExportUniqueRelease.xml](./ExportUniqueRelease.xml).
-Call the output from this command "vp1ExportRelease.xml.out"
+    This command produces an XML output file that contains all the resources on the virtual portal.
+It can be found on the source system and is copied here: [ExportUniqueRelease.xml](./ExportUniqueRelease.xml){target="_blank"}.
+Name the output file `vp1ExportRelease.xml.out`.

-7. Repeat the previous step for each virtual portal on the source system.
-Make sure to use a unique name for the "dxclient xmlaccess" output as they will each be the input for a future "dxclient xmlaccess" step.
+    Repeat this step for each virtual portal on the source system.
+Ensure you use a unique name for each `dxclient xmlaccess` output.
+Each output file will be used as input when you import the virtual portals to the target system.

-8. Remove existing content from the target WebEngine container.
+7. Remove existing content from the target WebEngine container by running the following XMLAccess commands:

-    Ensure that all three XMLAccess tasks are run to complete the operation.

-    Sample commands:

     ```
     dxclient xmlaccess -xmlFile CleanPortalWithoutWebApps.xml